-Sam Hughes had told me to meet him at the bottom of the escalator, and described himself as a “dusty old gold miner.”
+Sam Hughes had told me to meet him at the bottom of the escalator and described himself as a “dusty old gold miner.”
 I hurried past Amy, mumbling “hi” as I increased my speed towards the moving steps.
-I was eager to meet Sam, and to begin the road trip back to the starting town of Hachita, and Sam’s home.
+I was eager to meet Sam and to begin the road trip back to the town of Hachita, NM, and Sam’s home.

-Glancing at his dusty boots, my gaze worked it’s way up the ancient jeans with the cracked leather belt, pausing on the faded old plaid shirt surrounding the CDT sign.
+Glancing at his dusty boots, my gaze worked it’s way up the old jeans with the cracked leather belt, pausing on the faded plaid shirt surrounding behind the CDT sign.
 There was a pack of generic cigarettes sticking out of a shirt pocket, and as I glanced up at the weathered face, it took all of my will power to maintain composure and remain expressionless.

-“Hi – I’m Sam.” he said as he paused, allowing me to close the distance, and take his hand in a quick, firm hand shake.
+“Hi – I’m Sam,” he said as he paused, allowing me to close the distance and take his hand in a quick, firm handshake.

 “How was your trip?”